LemonZhong/LemonZhong2.github.io/index.md

-## Ningze Zhong
+## **Mr. Ningze Zhong**

 ​  Born in 2003, his interest includes Artificial Intelligence, Machine Learning, Software Development and so on.
+He is an IEEE student member.
 You can email him at LemonZhong001@163.com.
 He is also crazy for using technologies in business and everyday life to make the world a better place.

-## Education
+## **Education**

   Sun Yat-sen University, B.S. degree, 2021/9~2025/7

-## Paper & Work
+## **Paper & Work**

   I have publicly published **3** papers temporarily. **Representative work**: